Chronic Wound Consumables Scheme

 Health professional training

-Monash University has developed health professional training and education packages to support best practice chronic wound care management.
-If you are a health professional and you want to access the CWCS scheme and online ordering portal, you must enrol and complete this training
+Monash University has developed specific health professional training and education packages to support best practice chronic wound care management.

-Once you complete the training you will receive a completion certificate and a link to the Department of Services Australia PRODA site, where you will be able to register for the CWCS portal.
-Please note that the PRODA link will not be live until the Go Live date.
+Once you have completed training, you will be provided with a completion certificate and a link to the Department of Services Australia PRODA site, where you will be able to register for the CWCS portal.

 Supporting activities